schreiberstein/lucidagrandeelcapitan/README.md

 lucidagrandeelcapitan
 ====================

+**ATTENTION! - There are issues that we (apparently) can't work around at this time.**

+The font patch works, but there are visible artifacts and it doesn't integrate as smoothly as it did back in Yosemite.

 A small Apple Automator application which makes it possible to use the traditional Mac OS X system-font "Lucida Grande" on OS X 10.11 El Capitan.

 **Download : https://goo.gl/33KNpm (Version 1.0)**